ClockChainXD/marketplace/README.md

 # Simple Item Market

 I ran the node from rell web ide.
-To use it, please run a node with the rell code and paste the blockchain RID and url to .env file.
+To use the rell code, you should run a node, for example  at https://try.chromia.dev/ by importing the market3.zip to there or run it on eclipse and then paste the blockchain RID and url to .env file.

 # Start React App